Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The I-130 form, officially known as the Petition for Alien Relative, is a form to be submitted by a U.S. citizen or lawful permanent resident who wishes to help their “eligible relatives” migrate to the United States.
 The United States allows those who have citizenship or lawful permanent residence status to sponsor certain foreign relatives to live permanently in the country and get a Permanent Resident Card.
 This procedure is known as family-based green card processing.

 The purpose of filing an I-130 is to establish that there is a valid relationship between the petitioner and the beneficiary.
-In this case, the petitioner is the U.S. citizen or lawful permanent resident and the beneficiary is the foreign relative.
+In this case, the petitioner is a U.S. citizen or lawful permanent resident and the beneficiary is a foreign relative.
 If you can prove your family relationship to the United States Citizenship and Immigration Services (USCIS), the I-130 would likely be approved.
 VisaNation makes the entire family immigration process seamless and easy.
-Get started today!

 It’s Easy and Simple to Get Family Green Cards with VisaNation